Vanshika-Somvanshi/Amenify-AI-Customer-Support-Chatbot/README.md

 > **Amenify Summer 2026 — Software Engineering Internship Assignment**

 An AI-powered customer support chatbot that answers questions **exclusively** from content scraped from [amenify.com](https://amenify.com).
-Built with a Python FastAPI backend, a TF-IDF retrieval engine, and a React + Vite frontend.
+Built with a Python FastAPI backend, a TF-IDF retrieval engine and a React + Vite frontend.
 Zero compilation dependencies — runs cleanly on Python 3.13.

 ---